grammyjs/website/site/docs/plugins/conversations.md

 ## Using Plugins Inside Conversations

 [Remember](#conversational-context-objects) that the context objects inside conversations are independent from the context objects in the surrounding middleware.
-This means that they will have to plugins installed on them by default.
+This means that they will have no plugins installed on them by default.

 Fortunately, all grammY plugins [except sessions](#accessing-sessions-inside-conversations) are compatible with conversations.
 For example, this is how you can install the [hydrate plugin](./hydrate) for a conversation.